 On the eve of the Shoah, there were nearly 8,000 Jews and five synagogues in Bitola, and 3,000 Jews in Skopje.
-On March 11, 1943, 98% of the total Jewish population of Macedonia (or app.
+On March 11, 1943, 98% of the total Jewish population of North Macedonia (or app.
 7,200 Jews) was deported to Treblinka by fascist Bulgaria.
 Those who survived either joined the partisan movement or went into hiding before the deportations.

 In terms of organization, today’s Community consists of an Assembly comprising all adult members of the Community, a Board of Directors consisting of seven members, and the President of the Community (who is also President of the Board).
 Furthermore, the members are organized in different committees that provide for the Community’s needs and are in charge of various aspects of its activities: Culture Committee, Social Committee, Religious Committee, and Committee on Preservation of Jewish Cemetery.

 As it has been a tradition for centuries, the core of communal life is the clubs, such as the Women’s Club, Youth Club and Children’s Corner, and their activities are tightly connected with their area of interest.
 For example, the Children’s Corner provides for informal education on Sundays when children are taught about the basic concepts of Judaism, holidays, customs and tradition.
 The women preserve the tradition by transmitting it to the younger generations, by preserving the Jewish cuisine and making handicraft with Jewish symbols.

 The activities of the Community are varied.
 In 2004 the choir of the Community was founded, and it was named after Mois Hason, the renowned Jewish composer and conductor from Skopje who lost his life during the Second World War.
 The choir aims at preserving and promoting the traditional spiritual and secular music of the Sephardi.
 Furthermore, the Community has got a library and publishing activity – to date more than a dozen books and translations have been published.